 Marceé White, MD

 Dr. White is currently the Medical Director of the Children’s National Health System Mobile Health Program and the Children’s Health Center at THEARC.
 She also serves as the Assistant Director of the Community Health Track.
 Dr. White earned her Medical Degree from George Washington University School of Medicine and completed her pediatric residency training from the combined Children’s National and Howard University Community Health Track.
-She then stayed on for a year as a hief resident, before joining the Children’s Health Project of DC in 2008.
+She then stayed on for a year as a chief resident, before joining the Children’s Health Project of DC in 2008.
 Dr. White is passionate about educating medical trainees to address the social determinants of health and inspiring them to serve communities in need.
 She serves on the Board of DC Action for Children and the DC Chapter of the American Academy of Pediatrics.
 She is also a member of the DC Pediatric Oral Health Coalition.

 Melanie Anspacher, MD